pulp/pulp_rpm/docs/user-guide/recipes.rst

 `https://localhost/pulp/repos/foreman/ <https://localhost/pulp/repos/foreman/>`_.
 (adjust the hostname as necessary)

-To keep the repository current, it might be desireable to synchronize it on a regular schedule.
+To keep the repository current, it might be desirable to synchronize it on a regular schedule.
 The following command sets a schedule of synchronizing once a day.